 Modular construction presents a logical alternative to site-built methods.
 We not only reduce the inefficiencies but offer numerous advantages beyond that.

 Triumph is a Lean Company

-The term lean means without waste or excess.
+The term “Lean” means without waste or excess.
 It’s a perfect way to to describe the modular construction process.
-But beyond efficiencies inherent in offsite construction, Triumph has embraced Lean philosophies in all aspects of business including visual management, customer feedback and empowering all employees to identify ways to ensure the success of projects.
+Beyond efficiencies inherent in offsite construction, Triumph embraces Lean philosophies in all aspects of business including visual management and customer feedback.
+Above all, the Lean process empowers all employees to identify ways to ensure the success of projects.

 Lean principles are taught within the company and part of day-to-day activities.
-Triumph’s VP of Construction Services, Nick Masci, is a recognized leader in Lean management and offers some insights into how Triumph embraces Lean as part of its culture in the videos below.
+Triumph’s VP of Construction Services, Nick Masci, is a recognized leader in Lean management.
+In the video below, he offers some insights into how Triumph embraces Lean as part of its culture.